Combining Data Generation and Active Learning for Low-Resource Question Answering: Analysis

-To better understand the performance of the considered AL methods, we analyze different aspects of the samples which are selected for labeling.
+To better understand the performance of the AL methods considered in our data generation setup, we analyze different aspects of the selected samples.

-\paragraph{Statistics on drawn samples}
+\subsection{Statistics on drawn samples}

 Applying AL on the data generation model selects samples with long contexts for all domains.
 Exemplary statistics are shown in table~\ref{tab:techqa_samples_stats} for TechQA.
 RT selects samples with long contexts.
 Still, they are in average much shorter then for the other AL scoring functions for the data generation model.
-Furthermore, AL on the MRQA model (BALD) does not put emphasis on it which can further explain the improvements of applying AL at the stage of data generation.
-For statistics on all domains see the appendix.
+Furthermore, AL on the MRQA model using BALD does not put emphasis on long contexts which can further explain the improvements of applying AL at the stage of data generation.

-\paragraph{Overlap of drawn samples}
+\subsection{Overlap of drawn samples}

 We analyze the overlap of the chosen samples between the different AL strategies.
 Table~\ref{tab:bioasq_samples_overlap} reflects this for the BioASQ domain.
 We observe rather small sample overlap among the approaches, a trend that holds for the other domains as well.
 The overlap depends on the dataset with larger datasets having less overlap.